dejan1992/movie-box-search/README.md

 This is site for searching movie details by title.
 API used : https://www.themoviedb.org

-You should lick on movie poster to see details.
+You should click on movie poster to see details.